Profile Picture

 working papers

-• Science, Startups, and the Problem of Value Capture: Thin Markets, Weak Options
+• Science, Startups, and the Problem of Value Capture: Thin Acquisition Markets, Weak Outside Options

 • Taste Before Production: The Role of Judgment in Entrepreneurial Idea Generation with Ronnie Chatterji, Sharique Hasan, and Rick Larrick paper